 The Decline of the Roman Republic

-The Roman Republic lasted for 500 years.
+The Roman Republic lasted for nearly 500 years.
 This system of government allowed people to vote for political officials and is the basis of many democracies we see today.
 The Roman Republic had a constitution, laws, elected officials and a governing body of senators.

 The government was complex with many leaders and councils at different levels.
 However, many problems began to emerge with the growth of the republic.

-Many people were brought back as slaves from Rome’s conquests.
-The capture of slaves created an influx of cheap labor and hurt the lower classes and disrupted the agricultural system.
-Many local farmers could not compete with the wealthy farms that used slave labor and eventually lost their land.
+Many people were brought back as enslaved people from Rome’s conquests.
+This created an influx of free labor and hurt the lower classes and disrupted the agricultural system.
+Many local farmers could not compete with the wealthy farms that used slave labor and they eventually lost their land.

-With no police force, crime was out of control in Rome and people feared for their safety.
+Without a police force, crime was out of control in Rome and people feared for their safety.
 The wealthy hired their own private armies for protection.

-Historians believe the fall of the Roman Republic started in 59 BCE when Julius Caesar, Pompeii the Great, and Marcus Licinius Crassus formed an alliance to rule Rome.
-Crassus died in battle, leaving Caesar and Pompeii to turn against each other for the control of Rome.
+Historians believe the fall of the Roman Republic began in 59 BCE when Julius Caesar, Pompey the Great, and Marcus Licinius Crassus formed an alliance to rule Rome.
+Crassus died in battle, leaving Caesar and Pompey to turn against each other for the control of Rome.

 After his victory in the wars with Pompey, Caesar declared himself emperor of Rome.
 Once Rome had a dictator, it would be impossible to transition back to a republic.

 Although Caesar only ruled for a short time before he was assassinated, the damage was done.
 Rome would then fall into political disarray and never to return to the republic that once helped build this great power.